-In the fiscal year ended December 31, 2022, we generated approximately 39.8% of our sales from SMBs, 42.4% from medium-to-large businesses (Fortune 1000), and 17.8% from government and educational institutions.
-The United States IT market that we serve is estimated to be approximately \$200 billion.
+In the fiscal year ended December 31, 2023, we generated approximately 37.7% of our sales from SMBs, 42.2% from medium-to-large businesses (Fortune 1000), and 20.1% from government and educational institutions.

-The largest segment of this market is served by local and regional Value-Added Resellers, or VARs, many of whom we believe are transitioning from the hardware and software products business to higher-margin IT services.
+The largest segment of the United States IT market that we operate within is served by local and regional value-added resellers, or VARs, many of whom we believe are transitioning from the hardware and software products business to higher-margin IT services.
 We have transitioned from an end-user or desktop-centric computing supplier to a network or enterprise-wide IT solutions supplier.
-We have also partnered with third-party technology and telecommunications service providers to offer our customers access to the same services and technical expertise as local and regional VARs, but with a more extensive product selection at generally lower prices.
+We have also partnered with third-party technology and telecommunications service providers to offer our customers access to the same services and technical expertise as local and regional VARs, but with a more extensive product selection, often at lower prices.

-Intense competition for customers has led manufacturers of our IT products to use all available channels, including solutions providers, to distribute their products.
-Certain of these manufacturers who have traditionally used resellers to distribute their products have, from time to time, established their own direct marketing operations, including sales through the Internet.
+Intense competition for customers has led manufacturers of the IT products we offer to use all available distribution channels, including solutions providers, to distribute their products.
+Certain manufacturers who have traditionally used resellers to distribute their products have also, from time to time, established their own direct marketing operations, including sales through the Internet.